The Best Year Ever to Catch Yosemite Waterfalls & Whitewater?

 Where there are waterfalls, there are rivers.
 And where there are rivers, there’s whitewater.
 But wait, is there whitewater rafting in Yosemite?
 Technically speaking, no. But flowing directly from the high elevations of the park, you can find world-class whitewater rafting on both the Merced and Tuolumne Rivers just beyond park boundaries.

 For more of a Yosemite wilderness experience, consider the Wild & Scenic Tuolumne River, which is considered the premier whitewater rafting trip in California.
 A favorite among river runners, it features rugged canyon scenery, crystalline waters and 18 miles of non-stop, thundering Class III-IV rapids.
-This year, with a larger snow pack than usual, outfitters are preparing for varying water levels throughout the season which can create exciting high water conditions, but are not for the faint of heart.
+This year, with a larger snow pack than usual, outfitters are preparing for varying water levels throughout the season which can create exciting high-water conditions that are not for the faint of heart.

 One-, two-, and three-day Tuolumne River rafting trips are offered by four permitted outfitters April through September.
 Only two launches are authorized per day, which means exceptional solitude is guaranteed on this world-class rafting trip in Yosemite’s backyard.